Al4ise/Azule/README.md

 * [iOS Only] Supports fetching and decrypting apps from the App Store
 * Easy to use:
   - Just specify an iPA and a Tweak.
 Azule will do the rest for you.
-  - Includes the global commands `azule` and `update-azule` to further simplify invocation and updating
+  - Includes the global command `azule`  to further simplify invocation

 ## Advanced Options
 * Change an app's version